Last Updated: January 6, 2025

 When planning this type of trip, we are doing the Forward Pass calculation of the Critical Path Method

 Of course, Google Maps doesn’t let you enter stops or stays.
-If this was entered in Project, it would, and you could get as much detail as needed.
+However, if this information was entered in Project, you could enter stops and obtain as much detail as needed to meet almost any scheduling requirement.

 Open the Boulder to Tampa.mpp file.

-This is my next trip, I am leaving Thursday the 18th at 6 AM and expected to get into Tampa Monday the 22nd at 4 PM.
+This is my next trip.
+I am leaving Thursday, the 18th, at 6 AM and am expected to arrive in Tampa on Monday, the 22nd, at 4 PM.
 If I make any changes, the schedule will be recalculated immediately.

 Because of how I think about this schedule, I used the 24-hour calendar to travel on weekends, etc. However, if you look at the figure below, Microsoft Project tells me the trip will take over 13 days.
 Something isn’t calculating correctly!